 - You can study individual modules for personal or professional development, or work towards the PgCert, PgDip or masters degree

-- 2.1 honours degree in a relevant subject such as art, design, film/tv, music, new media, art and design history, cultural studies, or other closely-related discipline such as business enterprise, administration or management
+- 2:1 honours degree in a relevant subject such as art, design, film/tv, music, new media, art and design history, cultural studies, or other closely-related disciplines such as business enterprise, administration or management

 - Applicants with other qualifications or relevant experience are encouraged to apply and will be considered on an individual basis

 You can access the course from a range of our undergraduate programmes including: